A scalable system to measure contrail formation on a per-flight basis: Materials and Methods

 \subsubsection{CoCiP}

 The Contrail Cirrus Prediction model (CoCiP) \cite{schumann2012cocip, schumann2020cocip2} is a widely-used parameterized physics model of contrail evolution.
 After determining that a contrail will form and persist, CoCiP models contrail lifetime through initial downdraft, advection and fall, continually reassessing whether the contrail persists or sublimates.
 Modeling the microphysical properties of the contrail allows CoCiP to predict quantities such as optical depth and radiative forcing.
-It also suggests that CoCiP may be better than the Baseline at predicting whether contrails will persist long enough to be visible in GOES.
-Our approach makes it possible to assess this question empirically.